Semiconductor industry in China: Yangtze Memory Technologies Corp (YMTC)

 Yangtze Memory Technologies Corp (YMTC) is a Chinese semiconductor integrated device manufacturer specializing in flash memory (NAND) chips.
 Founded in Wuhan, China in 2016, the company received backing from Tsinghua Unigroup.
 Prior to YMTC, China had no company capable of producing flash memory.
 Its consumer products are marketed under the brand Zhitai.

-As of 2020, YMTC is using a 20 nm process to make 64-layer 3D NAND flash.
-In April 2020, the company unveiled its first 128 layers vertical NAND chip, currently the most advanced layer count in mass production, based on XTacking architecture, which has since entered production.
+In 2020, YMTC was using a 20 nm process to make 64-layer 3D NAND flash.
+In April 2020, the company unveiled its first 128 layers vertical NAND chip, then the most advanced layer count in mass production, based on XTacking architecture, which then entered production.

-As of 2021, YMTC is producing around 80,000 wafers per month, with plans to expand its first plant to reach 100,000 wpm capacity by 2022, which would give it around 6-8% of global market share.
+In 2021, YMTC was producing around 80,000 wafers per month, with plans to expand its first plant to reach 100,000 wpm capacity by 2022; this would have given the company around 6-8% of global market share.

 ChangXin Memory Technologies (CXMT)

 ChangXin Memory Technologies (CXMT) is a Chinese semiconductor integrated device manufacturer headquartered in Hefei, Anhui specializing in the production of DRAM memory.
 As of 2020, ChangXin can manufacture LPDDR4 and DDR4 RAM on a 19 nm process with a capacity of 40,000 wafers per month.
 The company plans to increase output to 120,000 wpm and launch 17 nm (LP)DDR5 by end of 2022, with a target total capacity of 300,000 wpm in the mid-long term.

+Hangzhou Silan Microelectronics

+Hangzhou Silan Microelectronics is a Chinese semiconductor company headquartered in Hangzhou.
+The company focuses on the design of integrated circuit (IC) chip and the manufacturing of semiconductor microelectronics-related products.
+It is one of the largest integrated device manufacturers (IDM) in China.